 That’s because content is also really great at helping delight customers.
 In fact, that’s where it can be most helpful to your customers and your bottom line.

-In 2013 it was predicted that by the end of 2020, a customer’s experience will overtake a product’s price and performance as the reason for customer loyalty.
+In 2013 it was predicted that by the end of 2020, a customer’s experience would overtake a product’s price and performance as the reason for customer loyalty.
 Today more than 52% of consumers say they would pay more for an improved customer experience.

 What Content Does for SaaS Customers